How to Build Your Restaurant Employee Handbook

 In your introduction, you should include a welcome letter from the restaurant founder, owner, and/or general manager.
 Give a brief history of your business and cover the most important takeaways that you want staff to know.
 Those takeaways can be anything from how your establishment positions itself versus its competitors to more operational details.

-What should you include in your introduction?
+What to include in your introduction

 - A welcome letter from the founder, owner, and/or general manager